Code of Business Conduct and Ethics

-The Company’s General Counsel has overall day-to-day responsibility for the oversight and management of this Code.
-The Company’s General Counsel will report directly to the Chief Executive Officer and the Audit Committee of the Company’s Board of Directors (i) at least annually, regarding the implementation and effectiveness of the Code and (ii) promptly, on any matter involving criminal conduct or potential criminal conduct.
+The Company’s Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel, has overall day-to-day responsibility for the oversight and management of this Code.
+The Company’s Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel, will report directly to the Chief Executive Officer and the Audit Committee of the Company’s Board of Directors (i) at least annually, regarding the implementation and effectiveness of the Code and (ii) promptly, on any matter involving criminal conduct or potential criminal conduct.

 This Code is intended to supplement, not replace, other policies and procedures distributed to Employees by comScore.
 In addition, Employees must be aware that local country law may create certain requirements different from those contained within the Code.
 In those situations, Employees must comply with the law.
 Nothing in the Code prohibits or restricts the Company from taking disciplinary action on any matters pertaining to Employee conduct, whether or not such matters are discussed in the Code.
 Further, the Code does not create any express or implied contract between the Company and any of its Employees or any third parties.